ncaanext/ncaa-next-25/README.md

 https://next25.ncaanext.com

-If you run into problems first check the wiki on github, then the issues list.
-You can then try to get help on discord or file an issue on github.
+If you run into problems first check our website for help.
+You can also find help on discord or file an issue on github.

 ### Discord